We love to use coconut coir as the main ingredient of our microgreen growing media.

 As you saw in the video, coconut coir has the uncanny ability to look perfectly moist, but in reality, it's saturated.

-Even the fluffy coconut coir in the video not only dripped water, but it flowed out in a steady stream.
+Even the fluffy coconut coir in the video dripped water and flowed out in a steady stream.

 Coco Coir Bricks By The Numbers

-Before we get to recommendations, let's go over the numbers and make a couple of assumptions.
+Before we get to recommendations, let’s review the numbers and make some assumptions.

 First, the facts.